MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 Azure AD Sign-In reports include ADFS sign-in activity when you use Azure AD Connect Health.
 Filter sign-in logs by Token Issuer Type "Federated".

-Here’s an example PowerShell command to retrieve sign-in logs for a specific IP address:
+Here's an example PowerShell command to retrieve sign-in logs for a specific IP address:

 ```powershell
 Get-AzureADIRSignInDetail -TenantId b446a536-cb76-4360-a8bb-6593cf4d9c7f -IpAddress 131.107.128.76